Time has come to start the next adventure of travelling this great land of ours.

 We took our time a little to much this morning before we got going and headed off.
-Never I d we are in holiday mode.
-I quick message to Rob to say we will get there at some time in the afternoon before setting off across the Savannah Way toward Burketown.
+Never mind we are in holiday mode.
+A message to Rob to say we will get there at some time in the afternoon before setting off across the Savannah Way toward Burketown.
 A very easy day of driving saw us reach Normanton by lunchtime but Kathy’s sneezing was getting worse.
 The only chemist in town had closed its doors and we needed antihistamines so we headed to the hospital.
 Service was quick and prompt but the nurse attending to us seemed as if she had been sampling some products.
 Blood pressure taken three times, couldn’t find anything, would just get up and walk off only to return after five minutes having no idea where she was up to.
-Yep she oozed confidence -NOT!
+Yep she oozed confidence – NOT!
 So after nearly 50 minutes we ended up establishing that she had no antihistamines to give Kathy and there was no virus.

 We drove on west reaching Liechart Falls where we stopped for a look at the camping and scenery for future reference.
 Very hot and exposed yet very nice and the wildlife around the river would be amazing.
-Need to be fully self efficient for this location.
+Need to be fully self sufficient for this location.

 Lastly we reached Burketown and following the instructions provided we drove straight through town for 25 km reaching the Beamesbrook bridge where Rob and Jill were camped.
 We made it and what a fabulous free camp location.